 Ankylosing spondylitis often affects these joints:

 - the joint between your spine and pelvis, known as the sacroiliac joint

 - the vertebrae, especially in your lower back

 - shoulder joints

-- the ribs and breastbone
+- the breastbone

-If left untreated, chronic inflammation can ultimately cause the vertebrae in the spine to fuse together.
+If left untreated, chronic inflammation can ultimately cause the vertebrae in your spine to fuse together.
 You may have decreased range of motion when bending, twisting, or turning.
 You may also have greater, more frequent back pain.

-- difficulty breathing: rigid joints in your ribs and breastbone may prevent you from breathing deeply or fully inflating your lungs
+- Difficulty breathing: Rigid joints in your ribs and breastbone may prevent you from breathing deeply or fully inflating your lungs.

 Ankylosing spondylitis has no cure.
 The earlier you and your doctor detect and diagnose it, the better.
 Treatment can help prevent worsening symptoms and ease what you’re experiencing.
 It can also slow the progression of the disease and delay the onset of additional problems.